crashoverride777/swifty-ads/README.md

 # Set-Up

 - Step 1: Set-Up "-D DEBUG" custom flag.
-This will reduce the hassle of having to manually change the google ad ids.
-Also this is a good idea in general for things such as hiding print statements when releasing.
+This will reduce the hassle of having to manually change the google ad ids when testing or when releasing.
+This is a good idea in general for other things such as hiding print statements.
-Go to targets -> buildSettings -> SwiftCompiler-CustomFlags and add the custom flag "-D DEBUG "under the Debug section (see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)
+Go to Targets -> BuildSettings -> SwiftCompiler-CustomFlags and add a custom flag named "-D DEBUG "under the Debug section (see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)

 - Step 2: Copy the Ads.swift file into your project